 Have you ever been on a cruise?
-Adam and I just returned from our first large ship cruise this fall with Holland America on the Eurodam, 2,104 passengers and 929 staff to be exact.
+Adam and I just returned from our first large ship cruise this fall with Holland America on the Eurodam, with 2,104 passengers and 929 staff to be exact.
 Our past cruises have been less than 20 passengers, so we had no idea what to expect on such a large ship.
 Here are my 7 misconceptions of cruising I had about cruising on such a large ship.

 1. Long Lines